-

 Clinical worsening

 The natural history of myelodysplastic syndrome is to worsen or to eventually transform to acute myeloid leukaemia (AML).
 Such a transformation represents new onset of AML rather than worsening of MDS.
-There are no clinical worsening factors in the SOP apart from inability to obtain appropriate clinical management.
-Treatment can be effective in controlling symptoms and prolonging survival, so lack of appropriate treatment could result in a worsening of the condition.
+There are no clinical worsening factors in the SoP apart from inability to obtain appropriate clinical management.
+Early detection and treatment can be effective in controlling symptoms and prolonging survival, so lack of appropriate treatment could result in a worsening of the condition.

 Comments on SOP factors